TwoFistedJustice/Better-Multi-Booting-with-BTRFS-and-Linux/readme.md

 We will use Krusader file explorer.
 It is not installed by default.
 So open the package manager Muon and install Krusader.

 Open Krusader and click through it's first time start up routine.
-Acdept everytying then go to Tools >> Start Root Mode Krusader and repeat the start up routine.
+Accept everything then go to Tools >> Start Root Mode Krusader and repeat the start up routine.

 Now navigate to /boot/efi/EFI/ubuntu/ and select grub.cfg